Vani0904/psp-work-diary/week-9.md

  <img src="Evidence/job-roles-table.png" alt="Image showing a new table named 'Job_Roles' that will store any NEXT careers job roles and their details" style="width: 400px"/>

 ## Thursday
+- Filled out our template for our Testing plan outlining everything used to test our project and compare our test cases to check whether they work or not.
 ### Evidence:
 ## Friday
 ### Evidence: